cmkobel/CompareM2/README.md

 Assemblycomparator performs a palette of analyses on your genomes, and compares them.
 The main results from these analyses are summarized in a html-report that can be easily distributed.

+Assemblycomparator2 can either be run on a local workstation (>64GiB RAM), a high performance computing cluster (HPC).
+Both conda and apptainer/singularity environments are available for everything to run.

 ## Usage
 Make a directory with the assembly-files you want to investigate with assemblycomparator2.
-Go into that directory in the terminal, and run the command `assemblycomparator2_slurm` or `assemblycomparator2_local`. assemblycomparator2 will then create a sub-directory containing a plethora of analyses.
+Go into that directory in the terminal, and run the command `assemblycomparator2`.

-#### Some useful commands
+Assemblycomparator2 will then create a sub-directory, named results_ac2/, containing a plethora of analyses.

   - Execute a 'dry run'.
 That is, show the jobs which will run, without triggering the computation:

     `assemblycomparator2 -n`